ashwani8418/IncubyteAssignment/README.md

 # TDD Kata 1 - String Calculator
-Before you start:
+## Before you start:
-■ Try not to read ahead .
   ■ Do one task at a time.
 The trick is to learn to work incrementally.
   ■ Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata.
   ■ Test First!

 ## String Calculator
 ### 1. In a test-first manner, create a simple class